crrood/webapp-base/readme.md

 1. Copy .env.example to .env and update with appropriate values, or leave unchanged for local testing
 2. Copy server/resources.json.example to server/resources.json with sample
    data for any resources you want to serve.
-This is not a schema and won't be enforced, however it will be used to seed the database via the /resetDB endpoint.
+This mapping will be used to create endpoints, but is not a schema and won't be enforced.

 ## Usage
 1. Execute `./run.sh` to start the docker containers